 Halfway through the 2004 production year Cummins made improvements to the common-rail 5.9L Cummins-powered trucks.
 Dodge continued to incorporate their modernized big-rig body styles on the Ram pickup trucks.
 In 2006 the Ram trucks received new body styles and redesigned headlights.
 The “Mega Cab” option that offered almost 2 ft of extra cab space was also introduced.
-As vehicle emissions standards became stricter, Cummins made updates to the fuel system in the 2004.5-2007 5.9L 24 valve Cummins engine to produce cleaner emissions.
 The solenoid-activated fuel injectors and engine pistons were redesigned to create a more efficient combustion.
 A new turbocharger was mated to the 2004.5-2007 common-rail Cummins engine that utilized journal bearings and a wastegate to bleed off excess boost pressure.
-The updated common-rail 5.9L Cummins was more emissions-friendly and some of the updates to the engine also provided increased horsepower and torque.
+The updated common-rail 5.9L Cummins was more efficient and some of the updates to the engine also provided increased horsepower and torque.

-The transmission options for the 2004.5-2007 common-rail 24 valve 5.9L Cummins were either the 48RE 4-speed automatic transmission or the NV5600 6-speed manual transmission.
+The transmission options for the 2004.5-2007 common-rail 24 valve 5.9L Cummins were either the 48RE 4-speed automatic transmission or the G56 6-speed manual transmission.
 In 2004 the high-output Cummins was paired with a manual transmission and was rated at 325 hp and 600 lb-ft of torque, while the standard output option with an automatic transmission was rated at 305 hp and 555 lb-ft of torque.
 From 2005-2007 all Cummins-powered trucks paired with either an automatic or manual transmission were rated at 325 hp and 610 lb-ft of torque.
-As emissions standards continued to increase and the battle for highest horsepower and torque continued, the common-rail 5.9L 24 valve Cummins engine was discontinued after the first half of the 2007 production year.
-The 5.9L Cummins maintained its reputation for reliability and many trucks powered by this engine are still on the road today.
+As the battle for highest horsepower and torque continued, the common-rail 5.9L 24 valve Cummins engine was discontinued after the first half of the 2007 production year and replaced by the 6.7L Cummins.
+The 5.9L Cummins maintains its reputation for reliability and many trucks powered by this engine are still on the road today.
 XDP continues to support the common-rail 5.9L 24 valve Cummins with a large selection of parts from hundreds of the top manufacturers.
 Whether you need Fuel Filters and Oil Filters for routine maintenance, or if you need Fuel Lift Pumps and Turbo Upgrades for a performance boost, XDP has what you need.
 XDP is your one-stop-shop for everything you need to get the most out of your 2004.5-2007 Dodge 5.9L 24 valve Cummins.